 But if the authors of Matthew and Luke were both referencing the same original text, then why are their two versions of the Beatitudes so different?

-In Luke, for example, Jesus blesses the "poor" and explicitly casts "woe" upon the rich.
+In Luke, in the first beatitude, Jesus blesses the "poor" and explicitly casts "woe" upon the rich.
 But in Matthew, Jesus blesses the "poor in spirit" and makes no mention of the rich.
 "Poor in spirit" is generally understood as meaning "humble," says Eklund, and blessing people for their humility strikes a very different ethical chord than blessing people for being poor (or at least not being rich).
+This spirit is different from the Holy Spirit, which Christians believe is the third person of the trinity (along with God and Jesus Christ.)
+In other words, self-righteousness won't help.
+Only the spiritual beggars inherit the kingdom of God.

 But in Matthew, Jesus blesses "those who hunger and thirst for righteousness, for they will be filled."
 Hungering for righteousness is not the same as hungering for bread, so which one is right?